tonyedwardspz/tonyedwardspz/blog/_posts/2025/september/2025-09-20-what-the-stack-conference.md

 The community were keen to talk.
 Very keen in fact.
 And this is a great sign of a thriving, safe, and engaged community that you don't get at many events, and one of the things a community conferences should be.
 Rough around the edges, but polished in the places that matter.
 Informal, but without becoming a collection of cliques.
 Honest to what it is, whilst trying to grow into something greater.

 This is a direct reflection of the team behind the event, and the communities in the city.
 To say the speakers were given a personal touch is an understatement.
 It was more of a concierge service.
 Want a table at a restaurant booked?
 Sure.
 Need a taxi?
 No problem.
 Want a day trip to Kosovo?
 Be ready at 9am.
-EVERY single tech event organiser, regardless of the scale of the gathering, could learn a think or two from the team here.
+EVERY single tech event organiser, regardless of the scale of the gathering, could learn a thing or two from the team here.

 Overall, this has been my favorite conference in a very long time, with Skopje rocketing to the top three of my favorite cities.
 If you are a speaker in the web world, follow the conf page and keep an eye out for next years CFP.
 You won't regret it.